-Initial Counseling Services
+Counseling Services

 During the school day, your child may be referred to talk with the school counselor, in order to ensure that all scholars are able to function in the classroom to the best of their abilities.
-The counselor works in the milieu, in whole class lessons, in small group and occasionally one-on-one, to support social-emotional development, especially as it pertains to students being fully available for learning in the classroom.
-Parents will be notified if your child is referred to the counselor and parent permission requested, if a follow-up to an initial contact is recommended.
+The counselor works in the milieu, in whole class lessons, in small groups, and occasionally one-on-one, to support social-emotional development, especially as it pertains to students being fully available for learning in the classroom.
+Parents will be notified if their child is referred to the counselor and parent permission requested if follow-up is recommended.